Ecological Economic Accounts: Towards Intemerate Values

 How our countries account for economic growth has put our environments at risk.
 The aggregates for GDP, or our Gross Domestic Product, are built upon the eroding pillars of Production, Consumption, Distribution and Exchange of Goods and Services, with no accounting of our Wellbeing or Ecological Biodiversity.

-With this new United Nations environmental accounting system, there is a tremendous opportunity for developing countries, indigenous peoples, and interfaith groups to mandate Wellbeing and sound ecological priorities, that could set a new just, fair, and equitable path forward in how we measure our interactions with the global economy.
+A revised United Nations environmental accounting system, provides a tremendous opportunity for developing countries, indigenous peoples, and interfaith groups to mandate wellbeing and sound ecological priorities that could set a new just, fair, and equitable path forward in how we measure our interactions with the global economy.